Unlikely Landscapes, Cityscapes, and Still Lifes

 1990s

 This quick study of spring in the Alps captures a reflective fleeting moment at a scenic vista near an international border.
-The solid beauty of the apple blossoms of, perhaps, France in the foreground contrasts with dreams of Italian ice creams in the distant, suggested mountains.
+The solid beauty of the apple blossoms of, perhaps, France in the foreground contrasts with dreams of Italian ice cream in the distant, suggested mountains.

 REGATTA